 1. Turn OFF the tap

 Like when you brush your teeth or scrub your dishes.
 Leaving the water running uses around six litres of water per minute!
+Even Pinkfong and the Baby Shark family are onto it!

 2. Don’t do half loads

 Make sure that when you’re using the washing machine and the dishwasher, they are loaded to full capacity.
+Also, check on the water-saving rating of your appliances – it can make a huge difference!

 3. Break out the toolbox (or call a plumber)